-In this article, we'll cover everything you need to know to figure out if a career in data science is right for you.
-Then we'll show you how to get started with courses like our Data Scientist Career Path that teach you all the skills you'll need to enter the job market.
+In this article, we’ll cover everything you need to know to figure out if a career in data science is right for you.
+Then we’ll show you how to get started with courses like our Data Scientist: Machine Learning Specialist career path that teach you all the skills you’ll need to enter the job market.
 Read on for a full overview or use the table of contents below to skip to a specific section.

 - What is data science?

 - Data science jobs

 - Data science languages

 - How to start your career in data science

 Data science combines probability, statistics, and machine learning with domain knowledge to generate insights from data.
 These insights range from predicting outcomes and trends to visualizing relationships and patterns.